arlobelshee/arlo.belshee.com/content/resume.md

 # TL;DR

-* I am here to improve the (often woeful) state of software engineering using tools, data, and an equal respect for past and future.
+* I am here to improve the (often woeful) state of software engineering using tools, data, and a deep respect for both past and future.
 I've guided both teams and organizations to #ZeroBugs and continuous, easy delivery.
 * I lead using data before influence, and influence before authority.

 # Timeline